PaperMC/PaperDocs/source/server/configuration.rst

         - **default**: '&cI''m sorry, but you do not have permission to perform this command.
 Please contact the server administrators if you believe that this is in error.'
-        - **description**: The message the server sends to requestors with insufficient permissions.
+        - **description**: The message the server sends to requesters with insufficient permissions.

 * kick
     - authentication-servers-down
         - **default**: '' (empty string)
-        - **note**: The default value instructs the server to send the vanilla translateable kick message.
+        - **note**: The default value instructs the server to send the vanilla translatable kick message.
         - **description**: Message to kick a player with when they are disconnected because the Mojang authentication servers are down.